CVE-2025-40300

 Community reactions

-AMD has announced they will issue a Security Brief acknowledging the potential vulnerability, while Intel has stated that existing mitigations on their processors can be used to address this issue.
-Intel engineers are working with Linux to ensure appropriate mitigations are applied to Linux userspace hypervisor software (The Register).
+AMD has acknowledged the vulnerability and announced the release of a Security Brief, while Intel has stated that existing mitigations on their processors can be used to address this issue.
+Intel engineers are working with the Linux community to ensure appropriate mitigations are applied to Linux userspace hypervisor software (The Register).

 Additional resources